joenelsong/WebDev--OregonInTents/readme.md

-Version 7:
+Version 9:
-* Refactored app.js, added Routes folder
-* using express.Router() to reorganize all routes
+* Now require authentication to create new campgrounds
+* Updated Campground Schema to contain information about the author who submitted the campground
+* Now showing the campground submission's author's name on the show page ('/campgrounds/:id')

 Technology Stack: